-Photonic Science and engineering students are expected to engage in interdisciplinary projects with electrical engineering students.
-For this reason, student will attend all classes with the electrical engineering students enrolled in EEL 4914C Senior Design 1.
-Most assignments will be common to both courses, however, Dr. Hagan will; be responsible for assessment and grading of students enrolled in OSE 4951.
-The grading standards will be common to both courses Projects that involve both OSE and EEL students must be approved by the instructors of both OSE 4951 and EEL 4914C.
+Photonic Science and Engineering students are expected to engage in interdisciplinary projects with electrical and computer engineering students.
+For this reason, student will attend all classes with the electrical and computer engineering students enrolled in EEL 4914C Senior Design 1.
+Most assignments will be common to both courses, however, Dr. Hagan will be responsible for assessment and grading of students enrolled in OSE 4951.
+The grading standards will be common to both courses' Projects that involve teams of OSE and EEL students and must be approved by the instructors of both OSE 4951 and EEL 4914C.

-In addition to attending all in EEL 4914C classes students must meet regularly with Dr. Hagan.
-The schedule for these meetings will be set up I the first week of the semester.
+In addition to attending all EEL 4914C classes students must meet regularly with Dr. Hagan.
+The schedule for these meetings will be set up in the first week of the semester.